ApeWorX/ape/docs/userguides/testing.md

         my_contract.check_value(sender=owner)
 ```

-When the transaction reverts and `ContractLogicError` is raised, `ape.reverts()` will check the source contract and see if the line that failed contains the message.
+When the transaction reverts and `ContractLogicError` is raised, `ape.reverts()` will check the source contract to see if the failed line contains a message.

 There are a few scenarios where `AssertionError` will be raised when using `dev_message`:
 - If the line in the source contract has a different dev message or no dev message